doana01/doana01/README.md

 - 👀 I’m interested in collaborating -I love coding and would be happy to code all day long for a great company.
 - 🌱 I’m currently learning more of: JavaScript Fullstack, React Zero to Mastery, Fullstack Web Development Junior to Senior, React Native, UX/UI design.
 - ✨ These are some of the few projects I completed so far :
-- React Master Project-Build Ecommerce: https://crwn-doana.herokuapp.com - ps signout button might not work due to the free account i have with firebase or something else :)
+- React Master Project-Build Ecommerce: https://crwn-doana.herokuapp.com
 - WP PHP- Master Project - Build University - https://doanauniversity1.com
 - WP - https://doanasportfolio.com
 - WP - http://childrenfirst.fr